osmbe/website/content/posts/2018-11-13-meeting-brussels.en.md

 The first hour will be an official meeting.
 That means it is intended for official members and there will be actual voting (both offline and online).
 You can register to be a member on osm.be and will get an invite if you did that before.

 After 8 it turns into a regular meetup, where the target audience is everybody!
 From hearing the word OpenStreetMap a few seconds ago to the total expert in no time.
-There will be someone you can discuss and have a drink with we’re an interational community speaking English, Dutch, French so come join us!
+There will be someone you can discuss and have a drink with we're an interational community speaking English, Dutch, French so come join us!

 Tell us what you'd like discuss/present/share.